 West Newton is a very small borough located in the state of Pennsylvania.
 With a population of 2,621 people and just one neighborhood, West Newton is the 546th largest community in Pennsylvania.

-Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, West Newton is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+West Newton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, West Newton is a borough of sales and office workers, service providers, and managers.
 There are especially a lot of people living in West Newton who work in office and administrative support (15.67%), management occupations (14.91%), and healthcare (8.93%).

-West Newton is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, West Newton does not have a public transit system used by locals to get to and from work.

-The education level of West Newton citizens is a little higher than the average for US cities and towns: 22.23% of adults in West Newton have at least a bachelor's degree.
+The citizens of West Newton are slightly better educated than the national average of 21.84% for all cities and towns, with 22.23% of adults in West Newton having a bachelor's degree or advanced degree.

 The per capita income in West Newton in 2022 was $31,249, which is middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $124,996 for a family of four.
 However, West Newton contains both very wealthy and poor people as well.